google/badwolf/src/badwolf.org/badwolf/README.md

    /_<BUID> "_object"@[2006-01-02T15:04:05.999999999Z07:00] /user<Mary>
    /_<BUID> "location"@[2006-01-02T15:04:05.999999999Z07:00] /city<New York>
  ```

 Anchoring the time predicate on the same time ancor as the reified triples
 seem appropriate for this example, but there are no restrictions of what you
 predicate against blank nodes.

+# Storage abstraction layer

+BadWolf does not provide any storage.
+Instead provide a low level API for
+data persistance.
+This allow to provide different storage implementations
+(also known sometimes as drivers) but still maintain the same data abstractions
+and data manipulation.
+This property allows you to use your favorite backend,
+for data storage, or just implement a new one for your next project.

+BadWolf release comes along ony with a simple volatile, RAM-based implementation
+of the storage abstraction layer to illustrate how the API can be implemented.